jim-lawson/resume-app/README.md

 This is a React application created to showcase my React, JS, and CSS coding skills in the form of a resume.

-The resume is formatted to be 8.5 x 11 inches and consists of two pages.
+The resume is a single-page, static web application with the option print to two, 8.5 x 11 pages.

-The intended use of this project is to start it on localhost and then print to a printer or, preferably, to PDF so that one can follow http links embedded in the document.
+Start the application on localhost to view as a web page.
+Click on the link in the header to load a printable version and then print to a printer or, preferably, to a PDF so that one may follow http links embedded in the document.